February 17, 2020

-Tips for Ensuring Senior Safety When Aging in Place
+Steps for Ensuring Senior Safety when Aging in Place

 A proactive plan and smart

 If your aging parents have made it clear they plan to live out their golden years in their current home, you’re far from alone.
 AARP reports that nearly 90 percent of adults over the age of 65 want to age in place instead of moving to an assisted living or nursing facility.
 But that decision, while understandable, can put a lot of stress on adult children, raising concerns about falls, senior safety in the home, transportation issues if seniors can no longer drive, and more.